anytizer/sargam-blog.lmms/README.md

 ## What is a SARAGM generation?
 Sargam generation is a ranom pick up of notes to create a melody.

-Each English note corresponds to some sargam note.
+Each English note corresponds to a sargam note.

 Sargam notes are variable.
 You can assume any key on a piano as starting note - SA and continue by counting.